 Popular beaches: North coast beaches, Yarra Beach, 100 Steps Beach, Las Cuevas.

 Overall, Trinidad and Tobago offers a unique blend of culture, natural beauty, and adventure, making it a great destination for any traveler.

 Trinidad and Tobago is the southernmost island of the West Indian Islands.
 It lies between 10° and 11° north of the Equator.
 Tobago, the smaller of the islands, lies 21 miles off the northeast of Trinidad.
 Trinidad and Tobago’s prime industry is the energy sector.
-However, tourism is also one of the leading industries with many beaches, waterfalls, and rivers.
-In Trinbago the prime language is English.
+The prime language is English.

 Climate: Trinidad and Tobago holds a tropical climate with constant exposure to the northeast trade winds.
 There are two seasons in Trinbago which are ‘dry’ season and ‘rainy’ season.
 Trinbago 2023 will take place during the considered rainy season.
 Though highly unusual due to its location being south of the hurricane track, storms have occurred in Trinidad and Tobago before.

 Currency: The local currency is the Trinidad and Tobago Dollar (TTD).